vishaln15/techworld/README.md

         $ npm install
         $ npm start

-5. Populate pre-existing users and products
+5. Populate pre-existing admin and products

     - Install JSON formatter extension on browser for better view of JSON objects.
-    - Run this on browser: http://localhost:5000/api/users
+    - Run this on browser: http://localhost:5000/api/users/createAdmin
     - This returns and renders an admin email and password object.
     - Run this on browser: http://localhost:5000/api/products
-    - Creates 6 sample products in MongoDB database.
+    - Creates a sample product in MongoDB database.

 6. Admin Login